Accessibility and Disability

 - Alternate format materials and equipment

-- Learning Curve staff
+- Academic support through the Learning Curve

 - Assistance with course load decisions and scheduling needs